-The discount rate used to measure the total pension liability was 7.60% as of June, 30, 2017, and is consistent with the long-term expected geometric return on plan investments.
+The discount rate used to measure the total pension liability was 7.50% as of June, 30, 2018, and is consistent with the long-term expected geometric return on plan investments.
 The actuarial assumed rate of return was 8.0% from 1980 through fiscal year 2016.
 The Board of Trustees adopted a new actuarial assumed rate of return of 7.75% effective with June 30, 2016, valuation based on the actuarial experience studies and asset-liability study conducted during the 2016 fiscal year.
-As previously discussed, the Board or Trustees further reduced the assumed rate of return to 7.6% effective with the June 30, 2017, valuation.
+As previously discussed, the Board or Trustees further reduced the assumed rate of return to 7.6% effective with the June 30, 2017, valuation and to 7.5% effective with the June 30, 2018 valuation.
 The projection of cash flows used to determine the discount rate assumed that employer contributions would be made at the actuarially calculated rate computed in accordance with assumptions and methods stated in the funding policy adopted by the Board of Trustees, which requires payment of the normal cost and amortization of the unfunded actuarially accrued liability in level percent of employee payroll installments over 30 years utilizing a closed period, layered approach.
 Based on this assumption, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.